ndp/csster/README.md

 ### V2.0

+To upgrade:

+* Change `Csster.browser` to call `Csster.browserInfo()`, which returns the same thing.

+Other changes:

+* use ES6 for implementation and provide a more compressed and clean output.
 * add ability to turn off property name validation
 * add ability to warn about unknown browser extensions for property names